-San Francisco University High School ("SFUHS") is a private college preparatory high school located in San Francisco, California.
-Blackbaud, Inc. ("Blackbaud")is a cloud-based software company that provides services to thousands of schools, hospitals, and non-profits, including SFUHS.
+Xavier High School is a Catholic college-preparatory school in Middletown, Connecticut.
+Blackbaud, Inc. ("Blackbaud") is a cloud-based software company that provides services to thousands of schools, hospitals, and non-profits, including Xavier High School.

-SFUHS was notified by Blackbaud on July 16, 2020 that it had discovered a ransomware attack on Blackbaud's network in May 2020.
+Xavier High School was notified by Blackbaud on July 16, 2020 that it had discovered a ransomware attack on Blackbaud's network in May 2020.
 Blackbaud reported that it conducted an investigation, determined that there had been unauthorized access to its systems between February 7, 2020 and May 20, 2020, that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.

-Initially, Blackbaud informed SFUHS that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, Blackbaud's further investigation determined that this was not the case, and informed SFUHS of their updated findings on September 29, 2020.
+Initially, Blackbaud informed Xavier High School that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
+However, Blackbaud's further investigation determined that this was not the case, and informed Xavier High School of their updated findings on September 29, 2020.

-Following receipt of the notifications about the incident from Blackbaud, SFUHS launched its own investigation to identify the individuals whose information may have been involved in the Blackbaud incident.
-On November 17, 2020, SFUHS determined that the Blackbaud backup files contained certain information pertaining to some of its donors, including their names and Social Security numbers.
+Following receipt of the notifications about the incident from Blackbaud, Xavier High School launched its own investigation to identify the individuals whose information may have been involved in the Blackbaud incident.
+On December 16, 2020, Xavier High School determined that the Blackbaud backup files contained certain information pertaining to some of its donors, including their names and Social Security numbers.

-Beginning today, February 22, 2021, SFUHS is mailing a notification letter to one Maine resident via United States Postal Service First-Class mail.
+Beginning today, March 8, 2021, Xavier High School is mailing notification letters to 14 Maine residents via United States Postal Service First-Class mail.
 A copy of the notification letter is enclosed.
-SFUHS is offering the Maine resident a complimentary, two-year membership to credit monitoring and identity theft prevention services through CyberScout.
-SFUHS has established a dedicated phone number where the individual may obtain more information regarding the incident.
+Xavier High School is offering the Maine residents complimentary, two-year memberships to credit monitoring and identity theft prevention services through CyberScout.
+Xavier High School has established a dedicated phone number where the individual may obtain more information regarding the incident.

-To help prevent something like this from happening again, SFUHS is re-evaluating its relationship with Blackbaud and reviewing the security requirements it has for its data solution service vendors.
-Blackbaud has informed SFUHS that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+To help prevent something like this from happening again, Xavier High School is reevaluating its relationship with Blackbaud and reviewing the security requirements it has for its data solution service vendors.
+Blackbaud has informed Xavier High School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.

-1This report does not waive SFUHS's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1This report does not waive Xavier High School's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.